-1) central canal – nerve pinched in main spinal canal
+- Central canal – nerve pinched in the main spinal canal

-2) foraminal – nerve pinched in the passage ways as nerve exits spinal canal
+- Foraminal – nerve pinched in the passageways as the nerve exits the spinal canal

-3) lateral – nerve pinched as it exits spinal canal
+- Lateral – nerve pinched as it exits spinal canal.

 Who Does Spinal Stenosis Affect?

-Lumbar spinal stenosis can affect anyone however due to it being degenerative in nature it generally affects the population > 50 years old.
+Lumbar spinal stenosis can affect anyone however due to it being degenerative in nature it generally affects people who are 50 years old or older.

 What Are The Symptoms Of Spinal Stenosis ?